joshed-io/estelle-and-josh/site/content/guide/_index.md

 This guide contains information about events happening during the weekend and general tips about being in Paris.

-We hope you find it useful!
+For offline access, you can [download it as a PDF](/wedding-weekend-guide.pdf).

 ---